UPDATE: This recipe and images were updated on April 14, 2025.

 - Preheat oven to 375℉ and line two baking sheets with parchment paper.

-- In a medium bowl, whisk together flour, salt, baking powder, and baking soda.
+- In a medium bowl, whisk together flour, salt, baking soda, cornstarch, and baking powder.
 Set aside.

 - Add the flour mixture and mix on low until combined.
 Stir in the chocolate chips or chocolate chunks.

-- Using a cookie scoop or a small spoon, scoop cookie dough (about 1 Tablespoon per cookie) onto the prepared baking sheets, leaving room for the cookies to spread.
-Bake for 12-14 minutes until lightly golden.
+- Using a cookie scoop or a small spoon, scoop cookie dough (about 2 Tablespoons per cookie) onto the prepared baking sheets, leaving room for the cookies to spread.
+Bake for 10-12 minutes until lightly golden.
+The cookies will look puffy when they come out of the oven, with the edges slightly browned.
+They will deflate some as they cool.

 This is one of the only cookies we make now!
 I save all my discard to make huge bulk batches for family and friends because they are that good.
 Thank you!